Filming and Still Photography

-- Property Owner or HOA Approval Letter, if necessary
+- Property owner signatures, agreement, and/or HOA approval letter, if necessary

-Depending on the type of production a separate permit may be required by the Chino Valley Independent Fire District.
-Please contact them at (909) 902-5260 for more information regarding their permit process.
+Depending on the type of production a separate permit may be required by the Chino Valley Fire District (CVFD).
+CVFD works in conjunction with the City of Chino Hills and has a separate application process for film permits.
+Applications, plans, and fees for a permit by the Fire District must be submitted directly to their office.
+Please visit their website or contact them at (909) 902-5260 for more information regarding their permit process.
 If you are using lighting equipment with a generator, you will most likely need a permit issued by the Fire District.

 Before a permit is issued, a Certificate of Insurance along with the "Additional Insured Endorsement (PDF)" must be submitted.
 The Insurance Certificate must be issued by an insurance underwriter "admitted" by the California Insurance Commission and rated "A" or "B+" by Best’s Key Rating Guide.
 Certificate of Insurance limits and requirements are: